Utah hospital workers rushed to NYC to help with covid in the spring. NYC workers just returned the favor.

 “When the pandemic hit New York, it was hard to watch from afar in Utah and see the heavy toll it was taking,” said Province, 41.
 “When they offered the opportunity to help, I knew I had to throw my hat in the ring.”

-He said a complicating factor for health care workers is that about 30 percent of nurses are either out sick with covid or are caring for a family member who has been infected.
+He said a complicating factor for health-care workers is that about 30 percent of nurses are either out sick with covid or are caring for a family member who has been infected.

 “This probably wasn’t a convenient time for the New York team to come here, and it shows how selfless they are,” he said.

-Natalie Torrance, a critical care nurse at New York-Presbyterian’s Brooklyn Methodist Hospital, said when she heard that intensive care units were operating at nearly full capacity in Utah, she knew she’d soon be on her way to repay the favor.
+Natalie Torrance, a critical care nurse at New York-Presbyterian’s Brooklyn Methodist Hospital, said when she heard that ICUs were operating at nearly full capacity in Utah, she knew she’d soon be on her way to repay the favor.

 People started sending art rocks to a Texas park during the pandemic.
 Now it’s a wonderland of tiny paintings.